united-security-providers/usp-core-waap/README.md

 ```

 The published page should then become available after a few minutes at the link on top of this page.

+*NOTE*: When releasing the documentation for the latest version, you need to add the `--latest` flag to the `release.sh` script.